Melania Trump Spotted In $1,750 Adam Lippes Pink Lace Dress At Trump Tower

 Donald Trump held a private fundraising event at Trump Tower on Wednesday night, which barred the press.
 Because of this, there are no official photos of Melania in the pink lace number in the Getty Images database.
 However, you can view the dress in question below, via Instagram.

-On Thursday, Instagram user, @billy_v posted a photo of himself, Melania Trump and two other women captioned, “Hey @flotus meet my moms,” and tagged Trump Internation Hotel as his location.
+On Thursday, Instagram user, @billy_v posted a photo of himself, Melania Trump and two other women and tagged Trump International Hotel as his location.

 For those wondering, White House Wardrobe reports that the pink dress is by Adam Lippes, a designer Melania has worn several times in the past.
 The particular cut that Melania Trump was spotted in is not available for purchase, which means that it was probably altered specifically for the first lady just as her J. Mendel gown was.
 However, a similar long-sleeved version of the dress (seen below) can be purchased for $1750 from Adam Lippes’ website.